Daphne, Alabama: Government

 Daphne is incorporated in Baldwin County, Alabama.
 It is governed by a mayor and city council, both of which are elected by popular vote every four years.
 A semi-autonomous Utilities Board and Zoning Commission support the governance of the city.

 Daphne's current mayor is Robin LeJeune who is serving his first term as Mayor.
 Mayor LeJeune also served as council member and Council President.
 LeJeune was elected in the 2020 municipal election.

 A seven-member city council serves the city of Daphne.
 Council members are selected within districts.
-Based upon the August 2012 election the council is composed of the following: district one councilwoman Tommie Conaway, district two councilman Steve Olen, district three councilman Joel Coleman, district four councilman Doug Goodlin, district five councilman and council president Ron Scott, and district six councilwoman Angie Phillips.
+The council is composed of the following: district one councilwoman Tommie Conaway, district two councilman Steve Olen, district three councilman Joel Coleman, district four councilman Doug Goodlin, district five councilman and council president Ron Scott, district six councilman and council president pro-tem Benjamin Hughes, and district seven councilwoman Angie Phillips.

 A semi-autonomous Utilities Board and Zoning Commission support the governance of the city.

-Daphne is part of Alabama's 1st congressional district and is represented by Congressman Jerry Carl.
+Daphne is part of Alabama's 1st congressional district and is represented by Congressman Barry Moore (American politician).

+Emergency Services

+Fire protection is provided by the Daphne Fire Department.

+Emergency Medical Services are provided by MedStar.

+Law enforcement agency is the Daphne Police Department.

 Education

 Public schools in Daphne are part of the Baldwin County Board of Education system which serves over 30,000 students throughout the county.
 The 2013–2014 budget was $305 million.

 There are three elementary schools: Daphne East Elementary School (K-6), Daphne Elementary School North Campus (K-3) and W.J.
-Carroll Intermediate School (Daphne South) (4-6).
-Daphne Middle School serves 7th and 8th grade while Daphne High School educates grades 9-12.
-Three private schools serve the Daphne area, Bayside Academy (K-12), Christ the King Catholic School (K-8), and Bayshore Christian School (PreK-12).
+Carroll Intermediate School (Daphne South) (4–6).
+Daphne Middle School serves 7th and 8th grade while Daphne High School educates grades 9–12.
+Three private schools serve the Daphne area, Bayside Academy (K-12), Christ the King Catholic School(CTKCS) (K-8), and Bayshore Christian School (PreK-12).
 A highly regarded public secondary school, Daphne High School extends progressive and globally-oriented offerings in its curriculum, such as its then-controversial Arabic language classes begun in August 2013.

 Two schools offer collegiate curriculum in Daphne.
 Huntingdon College has a comprehensive graduate school in Daphne that focuses on business and professional graduate programs.
 The United States Sports Academy is an independent school offering sport-specific residential and online distance learning programs.
 In addition, it houses the American Sport Art Museum and Archives.